 The subclasses of DNF formulas that we show are agnostically learnable have been well-studied in the PAC model of learning.
-Read-k DNF formulas were shown to be PAC-learnable with respect to the uniform distribution by Hancock and Mansour [HM91], and random DNF formulas were recently shown to be learnable on average with respect to the uniform distribution in the following sequence of work [JS05, JLSW08, Sel08, Sel09].
+Read-once DNF formulas were shown to be PAC-learnable with respect to the uniform distribution by Kearns et al. [KLPV87] and random DNF formulas were recently shown to be learnable on average with respect to the uniform distribution in the following sequence of work [JS05, JLSW08, Sel08, Sel09].